definitions

 Recency effect

-def: believing that a word, phrase or thing you’ve just noticed is a recent invention, when it has actually been around for a long time
+def: tendency to overestimate the importance of recent events, believing that something you’ve just noticed is a recent invention, when it has actually been around for a long time

 → e.g. apparently “woke” is a word that has been used for decades, just that it’s been used in new context recently